+Unless -

-Unless - Yes, it happened.
+Yes, it happened.

-at it through his eyebrows, Bill could see the tiny dust motes floating in it, and there were even smaller things riding on the dust motes.
+There was a shining in the air.
+As Bill watched, the air turned ever so slightly translucent.
+By looking at it through his eyebrows, Bill could see the tiny dust motes floating in it, and there were even smaller things riding on the dust motes.
 The air had taken on a pearly sheen.
-It pulsed and throbbed, as if there were something behind the air, or inside it. trving to get out.
+It pulsed and throbbed, as if there were something behind the air, or inside it, trying to get out.
 Bill had never considered before that air might be divided into many different territories, some of them mutually antagonistic.
 But so it seemed.
-He watched as the air throbbed and bubbled, shook and guivered, pulsed and subsided, and all the other motions that are possible for something as large and shapeless as the air.
+He watched as the air throbbed and bubbled, shook and quivered, pulsed and subsided, and all the other motions that are possible for something as large and shapeless as the air.
 And then the air split, quickly opening a pearly maw to reveal a black interior within.
 Not entirely black.
 There was a light-colored object in the middle of it, only a dot at first, but it grew, and solidified, and revealed itself at last as a tall, mournful-faced man with pointed ears wearing a one-piece elasticized jumpsuit.

 "Splock!"
 Bill exclaimed.
 "Am I glad to see you!"

 "That is logical, and I can understand your emotional reaction to a physical fact."
 Splock said humorlessly; as always.
 "You will have no doubt inferred by my sudden appearance that I may be able to assist you in getting out of here.
 An exit which I am sure you desire."

 "Can you do it, Splock?"

 "If you used logic, which of course is alien to your race, you would realize if I got in here I should be able to get out.
 Or why else would I be here?"

 "Stop with the logic already!
 How do I get out of here?"
 Bill cried.

 "Simple enough.
 Just step down away from that silly-looking throne, which, being made of iron pyrites, throws my action-at-a-distance apparatus out of kilter."

 Bill tried, but was pulled up short by the cable connected to the socket in the back of his head.
 He tugged at the cable but it wouldn't come loose.

 "You got to do something about this cable I got plugged into me!"
 Bill groaned.

 Splock looked grimmer than usual and walked around Bill.
-He examined the cable, touching it lightly with tapered fingertips, and then with ordinary where Bill could see him.
+He examined the cable, touching it lightly with tapered fingertips, and then with ordinary fingertips.
+Shaking his head, he walked back to where Bill could see him.